-Our motto of 'Pride in Lancaster' encapsulates the ethos of our academy where every individual is encouraged and supported to do the best they can and be the best that they can be, and tells of the positive experience boys have, both inside and outside of the classroom.
+Our motto of 'Pride in Lancaster' encapsulates the ethos of our Academy where every individual is encouraged and supported to do the best they can and be the best that they can be, and tells of the positive experience our students have, both inside and outside of the classroom.

-Underpinning this are a range of curriculum topics which develop pupils’ understanding of what it means to be a citizen in modern Britain.
-Through our taught curriculum and extracurricular provision we offer a range of opportunities for our boys to engage with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs; the pupils develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.
+Underpinning this are a range of curriculum topics which develop students’ understanding of what it means to be a citizen in modern Britain.
+Through our taught curriculum and extracurricular provision we offer a range of opportunities for our students to engage with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs; the students develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.

 'Pride in Lancaster' and our academy pledge places particular emphasis on mutual respect and tolerance.

 We take pride in our promotion of democracy, freedom and the rule of law as evidenced through our academy council and pupil leadership opportunities.
-Pupils see the democratic process in action and are heavily involved in making decisions, hearing boys’ speeches, challenging opinion and ultimately exercising their democratic right to vote.
-During lessons boys are given the opportunity to learn about how modern Britain has been shaped to become the tolerant country that it is today; in Personal Social and Health Education (PSHE) and History, amongst others.
+Students see the democratic process in action and are heavily involved in making decisions, hearing students' speeches, challenging opinion and ultimately exercising their democratic right to vote.
+During lessons students are given the opportunity to learn about how modern Britain has been shaped to become the tolerant country that it is today; in Personal Social and Health Education (PSHE) and History, amongst others.

-Developing careers guidance process encourages boys to think about developing the skills and attitudes that will enable them to continue to participate fully and make a positive contribution to life in modern Britain.
-Boys are given regular opportunities to consider the skills they will need to be successful in the modern world and 1:1 interviews with a Connexions careers advisor helps them to choose the most appropriate post 16 pathway which suits their talents and abilities.
+Developing careers guidance process encourages students to think about developing the skills and attitudes that will enable them to continue to participate fully and make a positive contribution to life in modern Britain.
+Students are given regular opportunities to consider the skills they will need to be successful in the modern world and 1:1 interviews with a Connexions careers advisor helps them to choose the most appropriate post 16 pathway which suits their talents and abilities.